GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 Now that you have completed the [Getting Started guides][doc-gs] and understand the structure of a Chrome extension, you are ready to dive deeper with the following resources:

 - Learn about the [UI elements][doc-ui] you can use in a Chrome extension.
-- Browse through a complete list of [Chrome extension capabilities][doc-dev-guide].
+- Browse a complete list of [Chrome extension capabilities][doc-dev-guide].
 - Discover best practices for building [secure extensions][doc-secure] that respect [user privacy][doc-privacy].

 [api-ref]: /docs/extensions/reference